Harish7882/UCB_ML_CLASS/practical_applns/assignment5_1_starter/README.md

 **Notebook Link:** https://github.com/Harish7882/UCB_ML_CLASS/blob/main/practical_applns/assignment5_1_starter/prompt.ipynb

 ##### Summary:
 The overall acceptance is 57% indicating a positive response signal from drivers towards the coupon program.
-Frequent visits to the place seems to have a very positive effect on acceptance.
-Who is in the car with the driver also has an impact on the acceptance: Driving with Kids have a -ve impact (20% acceptance) on Bar Coupons whereas having Friends has the highest probability of acceptance (57%).
+Frequent visits to the place seems to have a positive effect on acceptance across all coupon types.
+Depending on type of coupon, other factors play a significant role on drivers accepting vs not.
+For e.g. Who is in the car with the driver also has an impact on the acceptance of `Bar` coupons: Driving with Kids have a -ve impact (20% acceptance) whereas having Friends has the highest probability of acceptance (57%).

 But as you can see in the below chart, Acceptance Rates can vary based on the Coupon Type.
 It looks like coupons for lower cost places tend to be accepted more than higher end places.
 This demands seperate analysis may need to be performed for each Coupon Type to determine what factors influence their acceptance rate.